MarkMKhan/markmkhan.github.io/_posts/2026-06-08-the-life-changing-power-of-journaling-10-minutes-that-can-transform-your-day.md

 categories: reflection-room
 tags: [mental-clarity, spiritual-growth, iid-framework, habit-building]
 ---
+# The Life Giving Journal
+### The Life-Changing Power of Journaling: 10 Minutes That Can Transform Your Day

 Have you ever felt like your mind is running a hundred miles an hour?